 Dab the melted candy melts around the edge of the Oreo cookie.
 Once the candy starts to thicken, push your brush up against the edge and quickly pull away creating small little spikes.
 This will give your leprechaun's beard and hair some texture.

-Then use a black candy marker to draw on two eyes and a smile.
-Add a dab of peach candy coating at each end of the smile if you’d like them to have cheeks.
+Then use a black candy marker to draw two eyes and a smile on each face.
+Add a dab of peach candy coating at each end of the smile if you'd like them to have cheeks.